masters3d/swift-evolution/proposals/XXXX-function-builders.md

 Within a statement block, the individual statements are separately transformed into sequences of statements which are then concatenated.
 Each such sequence may optionally produce a single *partial result*, which is an expression (typically a reference to a local variable) which can be used later in the block.

-After the transformation has been applied to all the statements, an expression is generated to form a *combined result* by calling the appropriate sequence function-building method, with all the partial results as unlabelled arguments:
+After the transformation has been applied to all the statements, a call to `buildBlock` is generated to form a *combined result*, with all the partial results as unlabelled arguments.

-* if the statement block is the body of a `do` statement, and the function builder type declares a `buildDo` function-building method, `buildDo` is called;

-* if the statement block is the top-level body of a function, and the function builder type declares a `buildFunction` function-building method, `buildFunction` is called;

-* otherwise, `buildBlock` is called.

 If the statement block is the top-level body of the function being transformed, the final statement in the transformed block is a `return` with the combined result expression as its operand.
 Otherwise, the combined result is propagated outwards, typically by assigning it (possibly after a transformation) to a local variable in the enclosing block; the exact rule is specified in the section for the enclosing statement below.

 #### Declaration statements

 Local declarations are left alone by the transformation.

-#### Assignments

-An expression statement which performs an assignment is left alone by the transformation.
-An expression statement performs an assignment if (ignoring parentheses and any operators in the `try` family) its top-level form is a use of an assignment operator (either the `=` simple-assignment operator or a binary operator with the `assignment` attribute).
+This allows developers to factor out subexpressions freely to clarify their code, without affecting the function builder transformation.

 #### Expression statements